(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 This Fisk Tire Boy statue is installed in the lobby of Discount Tire's corporate headquarters.
 The character first appeared in advertising in 1914 with the slogan "Time to Re-Tire".
 These statues were mass-produced for tire stores.
 There are several statues on display around the country including these two in Michigan.

-Discount Tire also has another Fisk Tire Boy representation which came from the Fisk Building in Chicago, IL.
+Discount Tire also has another representation of the Fisk Tire Boy which came from the Fisk Building in Chicago, IL.
 The founder of Discount Tire purchased these details in 1994 before the building was demolished.
 He had them restored and incorporated into the Discount Tire's entrance sign.
-For more, see these websites: 1 and 2.
+For more, see these websites: 1, 2, and 3.

 |Hobo Joe [gone]